Tiana01/interview_stream_online_viewer/README.md

 > NOTE: Always make sure to be in the directory that contains the python scripts you are running.
 In this case, stream_online_viewer

 ### Receive stream
-To run the data receiver:
+To run the data receiver from the ROOT:
 ```bash
 export PYTHONPATH=$(pwd):${PYTHONPATH}
 python stream_online_viewer/stream_receiver.py